tylercrumpton/blog.crump.space/src/pages/index.md

 ---
 templateKey: index-page
-title: Tech projects and odd ends
+title: Make something!
-image: /img/home-jumbotron.jpg
+image: /img/IMG_3119.JPG
 heading: Great coffee with a conscience
-subheading: >-
-  A collection of my day-to-day woodworking projects, electronic designs, software, home improvements, and random design
+subheading: Random projects and odd ends
 mainpitch:
-  title: Why Kaldi
+  title: What is CrumpSpace?
-  description: >
+  description: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    The name CrumpSpace started as a small in-joke but morphed into the overall idea of having a virtual or physical place where I could build, tinker, hack, and learn.
+I want to share my experiments with people—the successes and the failures—to hopefully inspire and teach Makers anywhere in the world.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,